Also celebrating the 150th emigration of our ancestors in 1874 - 2024

 I come from the Molotchna Mennonite Colony,

 South Russia, from the village of Alexanderwohl.
 Now the area is called Ukraine.
 We are not Russian.
 Oba, yes we consider ourselves German.
-High German is the language of the our Mennonite Church but we speak Low German, at home, yet.
+High German is the language of the our Mennonite Church but we all speak Low German, at home, yet.

 This Russian Passport Scavenger Hunt is historical fiction - Names, photos and stories are real to this community and this museum, but they were assembled for the scavenger hunt.